What Lifestyle Changes Might Help Excessive Worriers?

 Meditate.
 Daily meditation -- instead of worrying -- may help you move beyond negative thoughts and allow you to become "unstuck" from worries that keep your body on high alert.
 With meditation, you purposefully pay attention to what is happening at the present moment without thinking of the past or future.
 Meditation decreases hormones such as cortisol and adrenaline, which are released during the "fight or flight" or stress response.

 Have a strong social network.
-Loneliness may be as much a risk factor for disease as having high cholesterol or smoking cigarettes.
+Chronic feelings of loneliness or social isolation make it harder to effectively manage stress.
 People who are happily married and/or have large networks of friends not only have greater life expectancies compared with those people who do not, but they also have fewer incidences of just about all types of disease.

 Talk to a professional therapist.
 Psychological counseling can help you develop appropriate coping strategies to deal with issues that trigger excessive worrying.
 Psychological intervention can give you coping methods that you can use either within or outside other treatment programs.
 The therapist will help you identify what types of thoughts and beliefs cause the anxiety and then work with you to reduce them.
 The therapist can help you by suggesting ways that may help you change.
 But you have to be the one to make the changes.
 Therapy is only successful if you work on getting better.